 Optimize Your Site’s Videos

 Videos are usually the single biggest files your website can have.

 So, even if you do keep the number of videos down, even a single file can slow down load time considerably.
 Like images, however, you have several options to compress video files to manageable limits.

 It’s also best to move to an HTML5 video format like MP4 or WebM.
 Both are supported by most browsers and allow for acceptable compression-quality ratios.

 You can use a video compression tool like Handbrake to reduce your video file sizes without sacrificing (much) quality too.
 Also, consider removing audio from videos that are muted.

 A CDN can again be used to serve videos on demand here.
 While auto playing videos are best avoided, they should be set to play once the webpage has loaded completely.

-Alternatively, you can simply embed your videos using a video streaming service like YouTube or Wistia, as in this example on the Manly Wellness site:
+Alternatively, you can simply embed your videos using a video streaming service like YouTube or Wistia.

 This allows your site to send small chunks of content to the user, speeding up load times.